 - Chill until ready to serve!

-- Homemade Ice Pops: The beauty of homemade ice pops is that you can customize the flavors to your kids’ favorites!
-With some popsicle molds, you can create a yummy and healthier dessert that everyone will love.
+The beauty of homemade ice pops is that you can customize the flavors to your kids’ favorites!
+Another bonus: you can create endless easy dessert recipes with few ingredients as you create your own pops.
+With some popsicle molds, you can create a yummy and healthier dessert that everyone will love, and you only need a little bit of parental supervision.
 Use a food processor or blender to combine fresh fruit and fruit juice.
+My favorite ingredients are banana and strawberry.
+Kiwi and watermelon are delicious, too!
 If you want a creamier popsicle, add vanilla yogurt or coconut milk!
 Pop them into the freezer for at least 4-6 hours.
-Break them out for a cold treat on a hot afternoon!
+Break them out for a cold treat on a hot afternoon for some tasty treats!

 Who’s Ready for Dessert?

-With all these ideas for dessert recipes for kids, you’re sure to find one that your kids will love!
+With all these ideas for fun dessert recipes for kids, you’re sure to find one that your kids will love!
+If you’re looking for more easy dessert recipes for kids, check out our recipe for oven-baked s’mores!
 Do you have a recipe that your kids love to make again and again?
-Let us know in the comments!
-And don’t forget to share your baking memories with your loved ones on FamilyApp!
+Let us know on social #getfamilyapp!